adamheaps/documentation-user/legal/terms/enterprise.rst

 8.1 Governing Law
 -----------------

-Both parties agree that the laws of Belgium will apply, should any dispute arise out of or in connection with this Agreement, without regard to choice or conflict of law principles.
+Both parties agree that the laws of England & Wales will apply, should any dispute arise out of or in connection with this Agreement, without regard to choice or conflict of law principles.
-To the extent that any lawsuit or court proceeding is permitted hereinabove, both parties agree to submit to the sole jurisdiction of the Nivelles (Belgium) court for the purpose of litigating all disputes.
+To the extent that any lawsuit or court proceeding is permitted hereinabove, both parties agree to submit to the sole jurisdiction of the English courts for the purpose of litigating all disputes.

 .. _severability: